nicholasleblanc/streamrip/README.md

 ## Features

-- Super fast, as it utilizes concurrent downloads and conversion
+- Super fast as it utilizes concurrent downloads
 - Downloads tracks, albums, playlists, discographies, and labels from Qobuz and Tidal
-- Automatically converts files to a preferred format
 - Has a database that stores the downloaded tracks' IDs so that repeats are avoided
 - Easy to customize with the config file
 - Integration with `youtube-dl`